 The students also play an important role within the pastoral system.
 From buddy systems within year groups, to the mentoring of students by the 6th Form, the students will assist each other.
 The student council is another integral part of the school that helps guide in areas such as wellbeing and student voice, impacting on their learning, social engagement and school environment.

-As Vice Principal of Student Services I have the pleasure of over seeing this development, and ensuring that every child is taken care of, and not only learns and develops, but enjoys and gains as much as they can form their Doha College experience.
+As Vice Principal of Student Welfare, I have the pleasure of over seeing this development, and ensuring that every child is taken care of, and not only learns and develops, but enjoys and gains as much as they can from their Doha College experience.